 - Purpose-driven training

-Athletes who stay connected to these factors remain engaged for years.
+Athletes who stay connected to those factors remain engaged for years.

 Real-World Application